-The Black Forest Autumn School will teach approaches, methods and models to determine water fractions, water
+The Black Forest Autumn School taught approaches, methods and models to determine water fractions, water

 ages and transit times throughout the hydrological cycle and will foster inter-disciplinary discussions.
-Lectures and hands-on exercises including a small model intercomparison project will provide a stimulating learning environment.
+Lectures and hands-on exercises including a small model intercomparison project provided a stimulating learning environment.

 Prof. Dr. Markus Weiler (University of Freiburg, Germany)

 Dr. Matthias Sprenger (North Carolina State University, USA)

 Dr. Paolo Benettin (EPFL Lausanne, Switzerland)

 The event was organized by the KIT Coordination Office of the Water Research Network Baden-Württemberg with scientific support from Prof. Markus Weiler (Chair of Hydrology, University of Freiburg).

 Karlsruhe Institute of Technology (KIT)